inxilpro/Wordpress-Domain-Mapping/readme.txt

 == Upgrade Notice ==

 = 0.5.3 =
-Primary domain can be ignored and lots of bugfixes
+Primary domain can be ignored and lots of bugfixes.

 == Changelog ==